On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: Introduction

-In general, we will adopt the terminology from \cite{L2}.
+\textbf{On terminology and notation.} In general, we will adopt the terminology from \cite{L2}.
 We will often consider natural transformations of the hyperbolic plane and space.
 Due to their nature, depending on their appearance, the terms `$h$-collineations', `$h$-isometries', `$h$-congruences', `conformal transformations', and, `M\"obius transformations', `fractional linear transformations' (rather synonymous in the orientation-preserving case) are used quite ecclectically.
-If we do not specify that in what model we consider the Davis--Wielandt shell of $A$, then we write $\DW_*(A)$ where $*$ might mean CKB, CKB(P), or PH.
+If we do not specify that in what model we consider the Davis--Wielandt shell of $A$, then we write $\DW_*(A)$ where $*$ might mean BCK, pCK, or Ph.
 Similar comment applies to the conformal range $\DW^{\mathbb R}_*(A)$.
-A possibly asymptotic hyperbolic point $\boldsymbol x$ is understood as a compatible collection of $\boldsymbol x_*$'s; $\boldsymbol x_{\mathrm{CKB(P)}}$ is the tuple of its coordinates in the CKB(P) model, etc. If a statement is meant in synthetic hyperbolic sense, then the $*$'s can be omitted altogether. \begin{commentx} I prefer the terminology `paracycle' and `hypercycle' to `horocycle' and `distance line', but that terminology will not be used here. \end{commentx} The the euclidean (or affine) segment between $a$ and $b$ is denoted by $[a,b]_{\mathrm e}$.
+A possibly asymptotic hyperbolic point $\boldsymbol x$ is understood as a compatible collection of $\boldsymbol x_*$'s; $\boldsymbol x_{\mathrm{pCK}}$ is the tuple of its coordinates in the pCK model, etc. If a statement is meant in synthetic hyperbolic sense, then the $*$'s can be omitted altogether.
 The `classical adjoint' or adjugate matrix of $\m M$ will be denoted $\adj \m M$.
+It will be used several times.
+Some of its properties will be use multiple times, without special reference.
 The connection to the inverse will be used several times.
-The contravariant multiplicative property
+See Appendix \ref{sec:algproj} for more.
+The similarity (i.~e.~conjugacy) of matrices $\m M_1$ and $\m M_2$ will be denoted by $\m M_1\sim \m M_2$.
+If $\m M_1$ and $\m M_2$ are proportional to each other by a nonzero scalar, then it is denoted by $\m M_1\vvarpropto \m M_2$.
+If $a>0$, then $\frac a0=+\infty$.
+However, $\frac 00=\pm\infty$, for which, in formulas, special evaluation rules apply, which will be indicated; typically, the values $0$, $1$, or $\infty$ apply.
+Line $y$ of formula ($X$) will be referred as ($X$/$y$).